HomeTriviaAnimalsNorthern Elephant Seal

 ✓ TRUE

-They are champion divers; adult males can stay submerged for up to two hours, reaching depths of 5,000 feet.
+They are champion divers; adult males can stay submerged for up to two hours, reaching depths of over 5,000 feet.

 6.